HL7/fhir-shorthand/input/pagecontent/index.md

 `* {rule statement}`

-There are nine types of rules in FSH.
+There are approximately a dozen types of rules in FSH.
 The [formal syntax of rules](reference#rules) are given in the [FSH Language reference](reference).
-Here is a quick summary:
+Here is a summary:

 * **Fixed value (assignment) rules** are used to set constant values in profiles and instances.
 For example: